FuturICT2/fin4-core/README.md

 - connects to the local database (which you specified in the .env file)
 - initiates the token and user services
 - connects with AWS (is used in our live instance, which is deployed to www.finfour.net)
-- connects with a instance of Ethereum
+- connects with an instance of Ethereum
-- start listening to http request (which uses the gin library)
+- start listening to http request (which internally uses the gin library)

 ## fin4 webapp